-The Australian Apprenticeships Incentive System (Incentives System) plays a key role in building a more inclusive and sustainable economy, ensuring Australians receive quality training while in employment.
-It builds a pipeline of skills and talent in the Australian workforce, helping businesses to meet their current and future skills gaps and realise the opportunities of a recovering economy.
+The Australian Apprenticeships Incentive System (Incentive System) plays a key role in building a more inclusive and sustainable economy, ensuring Australians receive quality training while in employment.
+It builds skills and talent in the Australian workforce, helping businesses to meet their current and future skills gaps and realise the opportunities of a recovering economy.

-The Incentives System supports Australian Apprenticeships in priority occupations as listed on the Australian Apprenticeships Priority List (Priority List).
-Support includes a wage subsidy for employers and financial support to Australian Apprentices in priority occupations.
-Employers of Australian Apprentices undertaking an occupation that is not on the Priority List may be eligible for a Hiring Incentive.
-The Incentives System also includes support for Australian Apprentices with disability and a Living Away from Home Allowance for those who are required to move away from home to take up their Australian Apprenticeship.
-Both the Disability Australian Apprentice Wage Support and the Living Away from Home Allowance have been carried over from the Australian Apprenticeships Incentives Program with no changes to eligibility or payment rates.
+The Incentive System supports Australian Apprenticeships in priority occupations as listed on the Australian Apprenticeships Priority List (Priority List).
+Support includes a Priority Hiring Incentive for employers and financial support to Australian Apprentices in priority occupations.
+The Incentive System also includes support for Australian Apprentices with disability and a Living Away from Home Allowance for those who are required to move away from home to take up their Australian Apprenticeship.
+Both the Disability Australian Apprentice Wage Support and the Living Away from Home Allowance have been carried over from the Australian Apprenticeships Incentive Program with no changes to eligibility or payment rates.
+The previous payments, the Priority Wage Subsidy and Hiring Incentive will not be available to apprenticeships that commence or recommence from 1 July 2024.

-The Incentives System sits alongside a suite of other financial and non-financial supports that are designed to support apprenticeship commencements and completions.
-This includes support provided through the Australian Apprenticeship Support Network for all people considering undertaking an apprenticeship, or considering hiring an apprentice, to help them understand and navigate the apprenticeship system and intraining support.
+The Incentive System sits alongside a suite of other financial and non-financial supports that are designed to support apprenticeship commencements and completions.
+This includes support provided through the Apprentice Connect Australia Providers for all people considering undertaking an apprenticeship, or considering hiring an apprentice, to help them understand and navigate the apprenticeship system and intraining support.
 In-training support provides apprentices with flexible, wrap-around care to address individual barriers that might prevent the apprentice from completing their apprenticeship, such as mentoring, pastoral care and help to find a new employer.

-The Incentives System complements the Trade Support Loans program, that provides access to income contingent loans for apprentices to help with the cost of living.
+The Incentive System complements the Australian Apprenticeship Support Loans program, that provides access to loans for apprentices to help with the cost of living.

-The Incentives System replaces the Australian Apprenticeships Incentives Program which included the Boosting Apprenticeship Commencements and Completing Apprenticeship Commencements measures.
-The Australian Apprenticeships Incentives Program will continue to support Australian Apprentices who commenced prior to 1 July 2022 through grandfathering arrangements.
+The Incentive System replaces the Australian Apprenticeships Incentive Program which included the Boosting Apprenticeship Commencements and Completing Apprenticeship Commencements measures, measures that were introduced as a time-limited response to the Covid-19 pandemic.
+The Australian Apprenticeships Incentive Program will continue to support Australian Apprentices who commenced prior to 1 July 2022 through grandfathering arrangements.